zowe/community/README.md

 * https://github.com/zowe/zowe-install-packaging - Packaging repository for the Zowe install scripts and files, managed by the CUPIDS effort

-#### Zowe CI/CD Squad
+#### Zowe Systems Squad

 Maintains the Zowe installation tools and integration of Zowe components.
+The systems squad also manages infrastructure and shares ownership of zowe.org.

 * https://github.com/zowe/zowe-install-test - Perform Zowe installation and run smoke/integration tests.
 * https://github.com/zowe/zowe-promote-publish - Promote and publish Zowe build.